ObjectivePathology/zif/README.md

 - Start bytes "II" - little-endian only, "MM" not permitted.
 - Image Directory IFD 1 is the whole base image
 - Tag 262 (Photometric Interpretation) must be 2 (RGB)
+- Tile size must be a multiple of 16 as per the TIFF 6.0 specification Section 15.

 ### Baseline Specification
 - Baseline ZIF files must be tiled TIFF 6.0 files (no BigTIFF in Baseline ZIF), so maximum dimensions are 64K x 64K pixels (65,536 x 65,536), and 4 GB file size.
 Note that some software only supports 2 GB TIFFs.